The short answer

 - Harvesting a raw agricultural commodity

-- Initial packing of a raw agricultural commodity (other than a food obtained from a fishing vessel)
+- Initial packing of a raw agricultural commodity other than food from a fishing vessel

-- First land-based receiving of a food obtained from a fishing vessel
+- First land-based receiving of food obtained from a fishing vessel

 Pillar 3 — Capture the right Key Data Elements (KDEs)

-Start after Pillar 2.
+Mirelis sequence: after the CTE map.
 A Key Data Element (KDE) is, per the rule, "information associated with a critical tracking event for which a record must be maintained and/or provided."
-Which KDEs you must capture depends on which CTE you're performing — shipping KDEs differ from transformation KDEs.
-The general categories you'll see across events:
+The exact field list depends on the CTE; build from the applicable section rather than a generic data template.

 The precise KDE list per CTE is enumerated section by section in the rule.
 That enumeration is the source of truth.
 Do not rely on a vendor's interpretation unless the vendor explicitly cites the rule.